 The good news is there are a lot of strict laws that dictate how these debt collectors can communicate with debtors.
 This means you should never feel threatened or coerced by debt collectors and you can report anyone who isn’t following the law.

 If your debt has been sold to a debt buyer or if you’re currently being contacted by a debt collector, what are your options?
 The sooner you take action, the better.
 First, always verify that the debt collector or buyer is legitimate.
 There are well-known debt scams that will pose as legitimate debt collectors but in reality, they are stealing your information.

 Aside from verifying that this is, in fact, your debt, talk to the buyer or collector about a settlement option.
 It is generally much easier to settle with a debt buyer or collector for less than the full amount as long as you’re willing to pay immediately.
 You’ll often have a limited amount of time to act before this negatively affects your credit.

 While it might seem scary to contact these companies, realise that they’re just trying to make a profit.
 If you demonstrate that you’re willing to work with them, you’re in a much better position to create a settlement plan that’s right for your wallet.

 If you’re facing a debt buyer or collector situation, you don’t have to deal with this on your own.
-Debt Busters has over a decade of experience helping Aussies manage their debt repayments.
+Debt Busters has over 15 years of experience helping Aussies manage their debt repayments.
 It’s always a good idea to talk to our debt experts on 1300 368 322 before negotiating with a debt buyer or collector.
 Debt can be intimidating and you shouldn’t have to face these companies without professional help.
 Together, we can overcome your debt challenges and create a brighter financial future.